KennyVilella/soil_dynamics_cpp/test/unit_tests/README.md

 Unit test for the `RelaxUnstableBodyCell` function.

 The tested function moves the soil following the status code provided assuming that it corresponds to the actual configuration.
+It is thus required to have avalanching soil.
 The purpose of these tests is to check all possible configurations.
 The description of the unit tests can therefore be done with a simple table describing the configuration.